 One positive about their new look team is in the management, with Darren Lehmann instated as the new head coach.
 He’s been injecting positive ideas in the team, much akin to how he was as a player back in his day.
 It’s so much better to see a team losing a match when they actually give it a shot, contrary to England’s approach, who seem to enjoy playing out maidens as if they get a huge pay-incentive to do so.

 The last two Test Matches should be used by the Aussies to try to get something out of this series.
 Technically, they can still draw it.
-While the folks back home wouldn’t ever appreciate a series loss at the hands of their arch rivals, a fighting effort, and some sort of redemption would be appreciated.
+While the folks back home wouldn’t ever appreciate a series loss at the hands of their arch rivals, a fighting effort, and some sort of redemption would be appreciated write my essays club.
 Vengeance could be around the corner, when Australia play host to England at the end of the year, and the path to winning any mind games must begin now.